audulus/docs/nodes.md

 ![icon](img/icons/keyboard.png)

-The keyboard node converts MIDI note messages as well as interaction with its on-screen keyboard into **pitch** and **velocity** signals.
+The keyboard node converts MIDI note messages as well as interaction with its on-screen keyboard into **Hz** and **velocity** signals.

 Pitch is expressed as the fundamental frequency of the note in Hertz.
 MIDI note velocities are scaled to a zero-to-one range.